 The cost is for one year access to the dedicated/static IP.
 Despite the higher cost, NordVPN is among the best VPNs for a static IP.
 You can purchase a dedicated IP address by contacting NordVPN’s support to arrange the IP location and have them add it to your account.

-In previous NordVPN reviews I found the support to be quite poor (email tickets with delayed responses).
-Fortunately, they have brought back chat support and the representatives are fairly helpful.
+In previous NordVPN reviews, I found the support to be somewhat slow (email tickets with delayed responses).
+Fortunately, they now have full chat support and the representatives are quite helpful.

-I initiated a few different chats to bring up various issues.
-It didn’t take long to connect with a representative (generally a few minutes) and the support team was helpful in answering my questions.
+I initiated a few different chat sessions to bring up various issues and questions.
+It did not take long to connect with a representative (under a minute) and the support team was helpful in answering all my questions.

-NordVPN has significantly improved in the support category in the past year, which is great to see.
+NordVPN has significantly improved in the support category over the past year.

 As we discussed above, NordVPN offers a 30 day refund window, which is quite good for the VPN industry.